-The fair value of money market funds is valued by carrying amount, which approximates fair value.
-The fair values of the Association's mutual funds, common stock, and exchange traded funds have been determined from observable market quotations.
-The fair values of the Association's fixed income are valued on the market approach and the values have been provided by the Association's investment managers and custodian banks.
+The fair value of money market funds is valued by the carrying amount, which approximate fair value.
+Fair values of the Association's certificates of deposit, government and municipal bonds, corporate bonds, asset backed securities, and U.S. government securities are valued on the market approach and the values have been provided by the Association's investment managers and custodian banks.
+Fair values of the Association's common stock has been determined by the Association from observable market quotations.

-The following table presents the Association's fair value hierarchy for financial instruments measured at fair value on a recurring basis as of December 31, 2019:
+The following table presents the Association's fair value hierarchy for financial instruments measured at fair value on a recurring basis as of December 31, 2020: